roscibely/model-predictive-control/README.md

 DMC.m : Technique dynamic matrix control based in the Wang's book

 GPC.m : Generalized predictive control based in the Camacho's book

+GPC-RST.m: Polynomial RST control structure for GPC design based in the Camacho's book